HealthCatalyst/documentation/HCRTools/templates/comparing-and-deploying/compare.md

 ## ``LinearMixedModel`` Details

 This mixed model is designed for longitudinal datasets (ie, those that typically have more than one row per-person).
 The method is based on the lme4 package.
-It's not as computationally efficient as the random forest algorithm, so it's best to compare against the other algorithms on smaller datasets.
+It's not as computationally efficient as the random forest algorithm, so it's best to compare against the other algorithms on smaller datasets, and then scale up from there.

 Relevant example code: